 Constipation is a very common condition that affects people of all ages.
 It means you are not passing stools (faeces) as often as you normally do, you have to strain more than usual or you are unable to completely empty your bowels.

 Constipation can also cause your stools to be unusually hard, lumpy, large or small.
-Constipation can be either acute or chronic and many people only experience constipation for a short period of time with no lasting effects on their health.
+It can be either acute or chronic and many people only experience problems for a short period of time with no lasting effects on their health.

 Constipation symptoms and signs